5 Red Flags of a Bad Home Warranty Company

 | Coverage cap reached | Dollar limit exceeded | Caps hidden deep in the contract |

 Learn more about home warranty exclusions and what to watch for before purchasing a plan.
-You can also see how claim approval rates vary across major providers.
+You can also see how claim approval rates vary across major providers, or read our deep dive on pre-existing conditions.

 3. Slow Service Times & Unreliable Contractors

 Reputable companies dispatch licensed contractors within 24 to 48 hours.
 Problematic providers regularly leave homeowners waiting days or even weeks, especially during peak seasons when HVAC failures are most common.
-Consumer complaint analyses in 2026 describe what advocates call "wear-you-down" tactics, where companies delay, deny, and frustrate until homeowners give up and pay out of pocket.
+In 2026, warranty companies are increasingly aggressive about demanding proof of professional maintenance before approving a claim, and missing receipts can lead to outright denial by citing "neglect," which is often used as a delay tactic.

 Watch for these service-related warning signs: